-WBCMTA rules are the approved rules for Muaythai Competitions internationally by the WBCMTA Global Chairman, and Vice Chairman.
+WBCMTA rules are the approved rules for MuayThai Competitions internationally by the WBCMTA

-All promotions sanctioned by the WBCMTA that include one off bouts are sanctioned as WBC events and utilize these rules for all one-off bouts, 4- or 8-man events.
-Every nation has varied legislation and the rules must be adapted for legal use/approval in each nation.
+All promotions sanctioned by the WBCMTA that include one off bouts are sanctioned as WBC events and utilize these rules for all one-off bouts, 4 - or 8 - man events.

+Every nation has varied legislation, and the rules must be adapted for legal use/approval in each nation.

 WBCMTA rules are to be utilized for any tournaments that are set for State and National Championships and selection events for international competition.

 WBCMTA rules are based on the WBC Muaythai (World Boxing Council Muaythai) rules for adults.

 This is overlaid with a class-based athlete system in order to ensure we have a progressive and safe development system from Novice to Professional.

 These rules are for one-off matches, development shows, and routine competitions.
 Any deviation from these rules requires written permission from WBCMTA after consideration of the purpose and circumstances of the deviation.

 National legislation and laws must always be followed and supersede all WBCMTA rule requirements.

 WBCMTA is duty bound to promote Muaythai and therefore to lobby the government for permission to follow the rules of our sport.

 All WBCMTA rules are to be utilized uniformly internationally.

-These rules are for all classes of competition, and athletes including COMPETITOR (B-Class), NOVICE (C-Class).
-Professional or A-Class ELITE, should refer to the professional rules for WBC Muay Thai.
+These rules are for all classes of competition, and athletes including COMPETITOR (ELITE Class), (B-Class), NOVICE (C-Class).

+Professional should refer to the professional rules for WBC Muay Thai.

 For all JUNIOR competitions refer to our Junior Rules and Regulations.

-This could also read - A-class - Professional, B-class, Amateur, C-Class - Development.
-Nations or regions without legislation should use A class for professional and B class for amateur delineation.
+Nations or regions without legislation should use Elite class for professional and B class for amateur delineation.